euphonie/study-notes/Computer Science/Theory/Natural Language Processing/Hyperparameters/Intro.md

 - 128
 - 256

 Higher mini batch sizes requires more memory for the training process and, generally, more computational resources.
+While keeping the same learning rate, higher mini batch sizes decrease the accuracy of the model (This is according to the paper .
 Lower mini batch sizes permits to escape local minima for computing the error in training.
 *Note*: Some Out of Memory errors in TensorFlow can be eliminated by decreasing minibatch size.